Protecting the browser: Web of Trust

 Malware, spam, scam?

 As we all know, the web is full of good things.
 But unfortunately it happens also to be a breeding ground for harmful software, scams and unwanted messages.
-To counter this, there is a great project called Web of Trust (WOT).
+To counter this, there is a project called Web of Trust (WOT).
 It uses the social part of people to share insights whenever a site is good or bad.
 In other words, it leverages trust people express in a website.

 How it works